 - If you make a meat-based stew, keep the so-called “font”, a dark glaze left on your pan after frying your meat is very important for the aroma and rich nutty flavor of your stew.

 - Add wine or dark beer to your stew.
-If you need an example, here is one: German Stew Pears, Beans and Bacon.
 If you are using meat, a good time to add wine or beer is after you have seared it.
 Scrap your pan to make sure the font is dissolved in wine.

 - You’ll need a broth base.
 Whether you are making a plant-based or a non-vegetarian stew, choose your broth accordingly and add it to your vegetables/meat after you’ve roasted/stir-fried/seared them.
 I’m never tired of saying that homemade broth is way better than canned.
 Add it to the stew and bring to a boil.
 Afterwards it’s time to lower the heat.